Worried About Exercising to Relieve Back Pain? Here is what to do.

 Avoid specific methods first

 This site and the program available is about the type that does not make your problem worse.
 The primary purpose is not just to help you stay active, but to give you relief.

 It’s accomplished through movements, positions and stretches that you perform yourself and at your pace and comfort level.
 A fitness or gym type workout is the LAST form to recommend and is not the intention to have relief.

-It is vital to promote physical activity to improve your condition.
-These actions usually consist of a simple position, extension or contraction of a particular muscle group to help condition them so that they function correctly and efficiently.
+It is vital to promote physical activity.
+This consists of a simple position, extension or contraction of a particular muscle group to help condition them so that they function correctly and efficiently.

 Not a workout, but rehab

 This form can be understood more as a rehabilitation and conditioning treatment.
 These practices are similar to what you would be asked to do in a clinical setting such as your doctor’s office or your physiotherapists’ clinic and NOT a fitness centre.

 When you are already hurting, you know what you can and can’t do.
 But do you know what you should do?
 Lower back pain progresses over time.
 It also worsens for many reasons over time.
 Part of the reason is due to the overall conditioning of the muscles we use that play a role to protect our spine.
 As your muscular conditioning worsens, so does your level of protection.

 Avoidance of injury but not treatment

 We then try to avoid any movements which can then further worsen our muscular conditioning.
 We eventually reach a point where we avoid anything that can cause more injury such as any form of exercise.
 It doesn’t help the injury but only prolongs it.